-It’s not uncommon for me to visit a new client and to discover that the scrum teams change frequently, sometimes after every single sprint.
-Changing the team composition too frequently is undesirable for the individuals and the organization.
-To flourish, teams need stability.
-With markets, requirements and technologies frequently changing in an agile world, a stable scrum team provides security and continuity.
+It’s not uncommon for me to visit a new client and discover that the agile development teams frequently change, sometimes after every single sprint.
+Changing the team composition too frequently is undesirable though.
+Teams need stability to flourish and realise their full potential.
+This post provides practical tips to help you create stable agile teams.

-Last but not least, establish a long-term partnership between a Scrum team and its product; every product should be developed by one or more dedicated teams.
-This not only facilitates ownership and learning, but it simplifies the allocation of people and resources.
+Last but not least, align development teams and products.
+Every product should be developed by one or more dedicated teams, as the picture below shows.
+This does not only facilitate ownership and learning, but it simplifies the allocation of people and resources.